PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Dimsbury furrowed his brow and said, "Very well.
 The fat man wants to play."

 The next bolt of lightning was so powerful, Boltac thought that his eyeballs had been seared from his head.
-But, when his eyes adjusted, he realized that it had beenso bright that he had been momentarily blinded.
+But, when his eyes adjusted, he realized that the bolt had been so bright that he had been momentarily blinded.
 Still, the glove on his left hand remained intact.
 As Dimsbury extended his arm again, Boltac closed his eyes.
 He felt an impact on his arm.
 And again, and again.
 The palm of the glove grew hot and fought off the urge to shake his hand.
 On his belt the magic detecting wand vibrated wildly.
 "Okay," said Boltac, "this isn't funny anymore."

 "Do it now!"
 Samga cried over the crackle of the lightning and the rush of superheated air.

 "I can't see!" protested Boltac.
 And the bolts kept coming and coming.
 Pounding into his left arm.
 He could feel the glove burning his flesh.
 And now, tiny shocks, the leftover current that this glove could not absorb, forced the muscles of his arm to contract and twitch violently.
 He turned his face away from the Wizard, still holding his hand up.
-Eyes closed in a painful wince, he felt on around his belt for where the magic detecting wand vibrated frantically.
+Eyes closed in a painful wince, he felt around on his belt for where the magic detecting wand vibrated frantically.

 Samga pushed the heavy shelves over.
 They toppled over into Dimsbury and knocked him back a step.
 The Wizard lashed out blindly and a bolt of electricity caught Samga in the chest.
 Samga staggered towards the Wizard then collapsed.
 As Dimsbury turned back, he saw Boltac throw the wand across the room into the flame of magic.